Assumed Leadership: Why Better Leaders Don’t Seek Permission!

 One such provider of development training packages is the U.K.-founded Common Purpose organization, a global leadership organization devoted to developing leaders.
 In the words of Julia Middleton, Common Purpose’s Chief Executive, the company seeks to equip individuals with the ability to “lead beyond authority.”
 But what does this mean in practice, and how can you implement this ethos into the structure of your own business operation?

-Concerns with this idea include compensation, definition of responsibilities, and interaction among team members.\
+Concerns with this idea include compensation, the definition of responsibilities, and interaction among team members.

 A Barrier to Assumed Leadership: Circles of Authority